 Passport - scanned copy of your passport will need to be provided.
 The copy will be of the picture page that shows your passport number and information of your nationality.

 References - these will be requested as part of your M4C application

 The funding for your Doctoral programme must be applied for through the Midlands4Cities website.

 Midlands4Cities have organised several application writing workshops, one in each partner city area.
 They will provide practical advice on how to plan your application and structure your research proposal.

 You are free to attend any of the workshops - you do not have to go to the one in the city where your potential home university is based.

-Applications for 2021 are now closed.
+Applications for 2023 are now open.